legendarycode3/vending-machine-smart-contract/README.md

 * Demonstrate Solidity best practices and smart contract design patterns..

 * ****`VendingMachine.t.sol`**** is the testing file responsible for validating the behavior and reliability of the smart contract. </br>
-Built using Foundry's testing framework, this file contains a comprehensive suite of automated tests designed to simulate real-world interactions with the vending machine and
+Built using Foundry's testing framework, this file contains a comprehensive suite of automated tests designed to simulate real-world interactions with the vending machine and verify that every function behaves correctly